 User Account Does not Exist in OneStream

-This error indicates that a corresponding user account must be created in OneStream and configured for OneStream IdentityServer.
+This error indicates that a corresponding user account must be created in OneStream and configured for OneStream IdentityServer: Application access denied because user account is not found or has been misconfigured.
+Contact your system administrator.

 Native Login not Enabled